First an update on the Constitution Party. Currently in Lake County it is still a party of one – me, Carey Masci.

 Just think if all the voters who say a third party is needed actually voted for a candidate that didn't have a D or R by their name.
 We possibly could already have a third party candidate elected.

 So be it, lets all rush to the polls to vote for someone we don't like, vote for the lesser of two evils and then immediately afterwards complain of who we have in office and the condition America is in.
 After all isn't that the American way?
-Or is it the two party way?
+Or is that the two party way?